10 Most Weird & Unique Trademarks You Won’t Believe Exist

 Can you believe that a smell can be someone’s intellectual property giving them exclusive rights to the scent?
 Did you know that you can own a sound, gesture or color?
 Well, it is true, but there are countless examples of unique trademarks (smells, sounds, shapes, and colors).

-This blog lists the 10 weirdest yet unique trademarks that are hard to believe.
+This blog lists the 10 weirdest yet unique trademarks (few a new additions) that are hard to believe.

 1. The Law & Order Sound